scshitole/consul-testing4/README.md

 - Option 2 - Migrating an existing F5 BIG-IP deployment to leverage AS3 Consul integration: Follow the steps outlined in [`README.md`](brownfield-approach/README.md) within `brownfield-approach` subfolder.

-The `terraform` directory has tf files for creating instances for consul, f5, iam policy, nginx servers with autoscale group.
+The `terraform` directory has tf files for creating instances for Consul, F5, IAM policy, Nginx servers in an autoscale group.

-- `main.tf` refers to what region is used on aws.
+- `main.tf` refers to what region is used on AWS.
 - `ssh.tf` is used to create the key pairs.
-- `vpc.tf` is used to create a new vpc and also to define the aws security groups.
+- `vpc.tf` is used to create a new VPC and also to define the AWS security groups.
 - `outputs.tf` is used to output and display F5 BIG-IP management IP and F5 BIG-IP dynamic Password